 54. If you reported sick you saw the matron first and she decided if you needed to see the doctor.
-I think the matron was having a relationship with because she was never out of his house.
-His house was set to be a set of the set
+I think the matron was having a relationship with LY because she was never out of his house.
+His house was set and the set and his car was parked outside.
+It was a white Volvo 240.
+A doctor came into Rossie Farm to see anybody who was sick but I was never sick.